leochung/monday-data-export/README.md

 ## Limitations
 * The current version cannot support linked columns in Monday boards.

+## Disclaimer
+This tool is not **affiliated with, endorsed by, or officially associated with Monday.com**.
+The Monday.com logo and branding belong to their respective owners.
+This is a **read-only query tool** designed to help administrators filter and refine exported data.
+It does not modify any data within Monday.com.
+Users should ensure they understand the exported data structure before using this tool.

 ## Connect with Me
 Any questions please drop me an email or follow me at <a href="https://x.com/leo_chung">X</a>.